What is Dessert Wine?

 Dessert wine is a broad classification for a range of scintillating flavours and a long, rich history of development over many hundreds of years.
-Related wines include our selection of fortified wines, Sherry which include Pedro Ximenez and Palo Cortado Wines, as well as a range of sweet Moscato and other sweet white wines.
+Related wines include our selection of fortified wines, Sherry which includes Pedro Ximenez and Palo Cortado Wines, as well as a range of sweet Moscato.

-If you’re already a fan of a lovely bottle of sweet or crisp and refreshing white, you’ll love our selection of classic varieties sourced from producers all over the world, as well as local and boutique wineries throughout Australia busily making a strong name and reputation for themselves as premium producers both at home and internationally.
-Our range of popular white wine varieties include Pinot Grigio and Pinot Gris, Chardonnay, Semillon, Sauvignon Blanc, Riesling, Rhine Riesling and late picked Riesling, Chenin Blanc, as well as a variety of white blends including Chardonnay Sauvignon Blanc, Semillon Viognier, Chardonnay Pinot Noir, Semillon Riesling Chardonnay, Botrytis Chardonnay, Semillon Chenin Blanc Sauvignon Blanc.
+If you’re already a fan of a lovely bottle of sweet or crisp and refreshing white, you’ll love our selection of classic varieties of sweet dessert wines sourced from producers all over the world, as well as local and boutique wineries throughout Australia busily making a strong name and reputation for themselves as premium producers both at home and internationally.

 For a bit of fizz and bubbles, perfect for celebrations or for warm afternoons and hot summer evenings, browse our selection of sparkling white wines.
-We have a range of options including Italian style and crisp Prosecco, sparkling Pinot Noir, sparkling Sauvignon Blanc, sparkling Riesling, sparkling Chardonnay Pinot Noir and sparkling Chardonnay.
-Sparkling red wine varieties are becoming more and more popular, beginning with sparkling Rose and now having evolved into a range of new and exciting options like sparkling Shiraz, sparkling Shiraz Cabernet, and sparkling Merlot.
+We have a range of options including Italian style and crisp Prosecco, sparkling Pinot Noir, sparkling Sauvignon Blanc, sparkling Rose, sparkling Riesling, and sparkling Chardonnay.

-What you consider to be a good dessert wine will largely depend on what you like to drink, when you like to drink it and whether you are a red wine or white fan.
-It has become quite fashionable in recent years to poo-poo sweet wines in favour of their more complex savoury cousins, but the dessert wine has, and should remain, an exception to this rule.
+What you consider a good dessert wine will largely depend on what you like to drink, when you like to drink it and whether you are red wine or white wine fan.
+It has become quite fashionable in recent years to neglect sweet wines in favour of their more complex savoury cousins, but the dessert wine has and should remain, an exception to this rule.
 The dessert wine is deliberately created to accompany the final course of a meal: the dessert.
-They are often developed to be a sweet sticky wine so that they accompany sweet meals like chocolate and fruit based desserts, drawing out more and more complex flavours in both the wine and the food.
+They are often developed to be sweet sticky wines so that they accompany sweet meals like chocolate and fruit-based desserts, drawing out more and more complex flavours in both the wine and the food.

 White dessert wines like Sherry and Fino are fortified wines designed to be drunk before a meal, as an aperitif, while red dessert wines like tawny port and Madeira are designed to be drunk after your meal.
 For this reason, there is often a distinction between the types: some fortified wines are considered dessert wines but not all.